Scottish Word: Mittle.

 blade, bread, chain, cheese, cut, gaol, knees, prisoner, rat, toes, wall, wine Scottish Word: Shaw.

 “Ahm sorry but there’s nae denyin it.
 Ye’ve got a skellie ee.”
-Translated: skellie: squint.
+Translate: skellie: squint, strabismus, abnormal alignment of the eyes.
 “I am sorry but there is no denying it.
 You have a squint.”
-Flawed – in so many ways.
-The Scottish … Continue reading Skellie. →
+Flawed – … Continue reading Skellie. →

 blade, eye, knife, musket, patch, pirate, pistol, scar, scars, soldier, sword, uniform